laovorak/Figaro-ESC-522-/README.md

-2016 Version of ESC522 Marraige of Figaro
+2016 Edition of ESC522 Marraige of Figaro

 Darunsikkhalai School Secondary 5

-Intefacing Physics and Music
+Interfacing Physics and Music